-Knowing that 40-70% of the world’s population at some point will contract this coronavirus, and there is no in the meantime, you should be focussing on keeping your immune system as healthy as possible through:
+Knowing that 40-70% of the world's population at some point may contract this coronavirus, and there is no treatment or vaccine in the meantime, you should be focussing on keeping your immune system as healthy as possible through:

 - Stay hydrated.

-- Exercise and get some sun (Convert that Vitamin D3.).
+- Exercise and get some sun (Make your Vitamin D3).